ratchaphong/nextflix-gw/README.md

 - ✅ List videos by category
 - ✅ Show recommended videos
 - ✅ Swagger UI with Bearer Token support and persistence on refresh
+- ✅ Profile caching with Redis to reduce DB load

 ## 🧰 Tech Stack